jjiajun/kitty-items/README.md

     </a>
 </p>

 👋 Welcome!
 This demo app is designed to help you learn to build on Flow.
+Edited!

 - Kitty Items: CryptoKitties Sample App is a **complete NFT marketplace** built with [Cadence](https://docs.onflow.org/cadence), Flow's resource-oriented smart contract programming language.
 - Learn how to deploy contracts, mint NFTs, and integrate user wallets with the Flow Client Library (FCL).